neogeographica/expak/README.rst

 Currently expak is compatible with Python 2.6, 2.7, 3.2, and later 3.x.
 It has no dependencies outside of the standard Python modules.

+The expak module documentation contains examples of using the module.
+Those examples range from a one-liner for listing pak file contents, up to a complete script for extracting and modifying map files for use on a CTF server.

-The quakesounds_ application is an example use of expak.
+The quakesounds_ application is probably the most extensive use of expak.

 .. _GPLv3: http://www.gnu.org/copyleft/gpl.html
 .. _Quake-style pak files: http://quakewiki.org/wiki/.pak